Table of Contents

 The return route from the Kinshaldy car park to Tayport Harbour is around 10 miles, while the loop around the forest from the car park to Morton Loch is approximately 8 miles.

-2: Tentsmuir is especially enjoyable in summer as the gorgeous stretch of sand at Tentsmuir Sands is soft and clean.
+2: Tentsmuir nature reserve is especially enjoyable in summer as the gorgeous stretch of sand at Tentsmuir Sands is soft and clean.
 Day trippers to the beach can make use of public toilets as well as a snack van that sells hot food and drink near the car park.

 The only point to note is that the waters off Tentsmuir have strong currents, so it’s not advisable to swim there.